linagora/linshare/documentation/EN/installation/linshare-install-debian.md

 Available file data store profiles :
 * **jcloud** : Using jcloud as file data store : Amazon S3, Swift, Ceph, filesystem.
 * **gridfs** : Using gridfs (mongodb) as file data store.
-Recommended profile for production is jcloud with Swift.
+The recommended profile for production is jcloud.

-> LinShare default data store profile is `jcould`
+> LinShare uses `jcould` profile as a default filesystem data storage.

 Additional profiles :
 * **batches** : if this profile is enabled, it will enable all Quartz jobs (cron tasks).